F1 Circuit Contracts: How Long Will Each Grand Prix Stay on the calendar?

 The Dutch Grand Prix has been one of the more popular additions to the calendar in recent years.
 The event’s return after a 35-year absence was confirmed in May 2019 and Zandvoort finally made its comeback to the calendar in August 2021.

-With Max Verstappen having won his first two titles in 2021 and 2022, and having recently signed a long-term deal to remain at Red Bull until 2028, it’s not surprise that the Dutch Grand Prix signed a contract extension to remain on the F1 calendar until at least 2025 in December 2022.
+With Max Verstappen having won his first two titles in 2021 and 2022, and having recently signed a long-term deal to remain at Red Bull until 2028, it’s no surprise that the Dutch Grand Prix signed a contract extension to remain on the F1 calendar until at least 2025 in December 2022.

 2025: Circuit de Spa-Francorchamps, Belgium

+The legendary Spa Francorchamps circuit, which was present on the calendar in F1’s inaugural season, was at the centre of media speculation about its future on the F1 calendar throughout 2022.
 The Belgian Grand Prix had last signed a deal with Formula 1 in June 2020, where it extended its existing contract by one further season.
 That was because the 2020 race was held behind closed doors and did not receive funding from the local government.
+The Belgian circuit has continued to sign a succession of short-term deals to remain on the calendar.

 Following a disappointing 2021 weekend, in which no racing action took place due to the weather conditions, organisers at the popular Spa track were keen to put on an impressive show in 2022 to secure the event’s future.
 After a raft of circuit changes, a new one-year extension to the Belgian Grand Prix’s contract was announced on the day of the 2022 race.

 Although no new deal was announced for 2024, the Belgian Grand Prix appeared on the calendar when it was revealed in July 2023.
-A further single-year deal – the fourth in the last three years – was signed in October 2023, with Spa now set to retain its position on the schedule until at least 2025.
+A further single-year deal – the fourth in the space of three years – was signed in October 2023, with Spa now set to retain its position on the schedule until at least 2025.

 2026: Circuit de Barcelona-Catalunya, Spain